-Houzz is a social media platform that connects home professionals and enthusiastic DIY remodelers.
-You’ll find all the design inspiration you could dream of, plus lots of tutorials.
+On Houzz, a social media platform that connects home professionals and enthusiastic DIY remodelers, you’ll find all the design inspiration you could dream of, plus lots of tutorials.

 When you’re ready to measure twice (or more) and cut once, Handyman Calculator has more than 100 different calculators and conversion tables.
 Not only does measuring correctly help you avoid mistakes, you’ll have a better idea of how much material to buy in the first place, reducing waste.

 You can find free in-person instruction at hardware stores like Home Depot or Lowe’s.
 Many locations offer weekly workshops.